manticoresoftware/manticoresearch/manual/Installation/Windows.md

 4. Select the components you want to install.
 We recommend installing all of them.
 5. Manticore comes with a preconfigured `manticore.conf` file in [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode).
 No additional configuration is required.

+> NOTE: The native Windows binaries do not support [replication](../../Creating_a_cluster/Setting_up_replication/Setting_up_replication.md#Setting-up-replication).

-## Installing as a Windows service
+### Installing as a Windows service

-To install `searchd` (Manticore Search server) as a Windows service, run:
+To install Manticore Search server as a Windows service, run:

 ```bat
 \path\to\searchd.exe --install --config \path\to\config --servicename Manticore